overbrowsing/pruner/README.md

 ### Tiles

-1. **Calculating Tiles**: The best way to create tiles is by first calcualting the optimal arrangement by using the **[Tile Calculator](/tile-calculator/README.md)**.
+1. **Calculating Tiles**: The best way to create tiles is by first calcualting the optimal arrangement by using the [Tile Calculator](/tile-calculator/README.md).
 This tool will help you generate the best configuration for your project and will share the parameters needed for the next step.

 2. **Making Tiles**: Once you have your configuration from the Tile Calculator, use the [Tile Maker](/tile-maker/README.md) to process your images and create the tiles.
 Tile Maker will output the tiles and an optional HTML snippet for easy installation.
 You can also use a free online tool such as [Split Image](https://pinetools.com/split-image).